The Forensic Cost of Watermark Removal: From Dedicated Attacks to Image Editing: Introduction

 We formalize this observation into a new evaluation axis: \textbf{Watermark Removal Detection (WRD)}.
-We argue that any complete assessment of watermark removal must jointly consider three criteria: (i)~attack success rate, (ii)~perceptual quality, and (iii)~forensic stealthiness.
+Any complete assessment of watermark removal must jointly consider three criteria: (i)~attack success rate, (ii)~perceptual quality, and (iii)~forensic stealthiness.
 Under this extended framework, we demonstrate that all current removal methods fail criterion~(iii), revealing stealth as a fatal gap in existing attack strategies.
-Our contributions are: \begin{itemize} \item We introduce Watermark Removal Detection as a novel evaluation constraint. \item We show that a lightweight classifier reliably detects post-removal images across multiple removal families (adversarial, diffusion-based), and benchmark state-of-the-art methods under WRD, finding that none achieves forensic stealth. \end{itemize}

-\paragraph{Threat Model.} \textit{Alice} produces an image and publishes it online. \textit{Bob}, a platform verifier, runs two sequential checks: first for Alice's watermark, then—if the watermark is absent—for traces of removal.
-Images that pass the second check are watermarked, and so is \textit{Alice}'s one. \textit{Eve} copies it and attempts removal to repost it as her own. \ewa{pas forcément clair: watermarkées par qui, pour quoi?
-J'imagine par Bob et pour dire qu'elles sont ??
-En premiere lecture, on a l'impression qu'il s'agit des images watermarkées par Alice, alors que celles-ci ne passent pas le deuxième tests si elles n'ont pas été attaquées}.
-Bob checks Eve's image, detects no watermark but removal artifact and triggers sanctions against Eve.
-A successful attack must fool both detectors.
-We assume \textit{Bob} is targeting high-profile users to limit top-down propagation of stolen media.
+Our contributions are: \begin{itemize} \item We introduce Watermark Removal Detection as a novel evaluation constraint, formalizing forensic stealthiness as a necessary requirement for watermark removal. \item We show that a lightweight classifier reliably detects post-removal images across multiple removal families (adversarial, diffusion-based), and benchmark state-of-the-art methods under WRD, finding that none achieves forensic stealth. \item We extend the WRD evaluation to modern image editing models, finding that editors either fail to remove the watermark or introduce distortions strong enough to be forensically detected, establishing a fundamental dilemma for editing-based attacks. \end{itemize}